 |Every year is a different cardiology topic that directly affects the care of our Emergency Medicine patients.||No||Course Website||

 Critical Care Symposium

-To view the recording of the 2017 Symposium, please visit the Course Website.
+To view the recording of the previous symposium, please visit the Course Website.

 The University of Maryland Emergency Department has many faculty that create and distribute educational materials for free on the internet.
 See below for some examples of additional educational resources.